Sabina, my wife, and I...

 Furthermore, Sir Schnurrli is on cold days a trusty and useful warming pan.

-A lovely spot where besides odd people rooted to the soil is much space for art subjects and other beautiful things of life.
-Even though retired persons like us generally not do a stroke of work, Sabine likes to carry on a bit with managing young artists who do not have any know how.
+The Ampurdan is a lovely spot where besides odd people rooted to the soil is much space for art subjects and other beautiful things of life.
+Even though retired persons like us generally not do a stroke of work, Sabine likes here as in Salzburg to carry on a bit with managing young artists who do not have any know how.

 Robert Zeppel-Sperl · Quartet · 1977 · From our collection